jdwx/web-twig/README.md

-# twig
+# jdwx/web-twig

-A very thin module for integrate Twig templates into other modules.
+A very thin module for integrating Twig templates into other web-related modules.

 ## Installation